- 0.1 Which Way Should I Walk – North to South or South to North?

-- 4 Why Should I Do The Cotswold Way?
+- 0.3 Why Should I Hike The Cotswold Way?

-- 6 How Long Will The Walk Take?
-Am I Fit Enough?
-How Difficult is The Cotswold Way?
+- 2 How Difficult is The Cotswold Way?

-One of England’s shorter National Trails, The Cotswold Way offers 164km of glorious walking in southwest England.
-A good option for those seeking a challenge without too much length, the route runs along almost the entirety of the western side of the Cotswolds Area of Natural Beauty (AONB).
+The Cotswold Way is an escarpment walk from Bath.
+It is one of Britan’s shorter National Trails, but still one of the best long distance routes in the UK.
+The Way offers 164km of glorious walking in southwest England.
+It is a good option for those seeking a challenge without too much length.
+The route runs along almost the entirety of the western side of the Cotswolds Area of Natural Beauty (AONB).

 It’s a great way to experience all the best bits of one concentrated area of beauty.
 For those who’ve never before ventured into the Cotswolds, this trail is a great way to fully indulge in all it has to offer.